 - 1) Powered industrial trucks can become hazardous if maintenance is neglected.
 Therefore, suitable maintenance facilities, trained personnel and procedures shall be provided. - 2) Maintenance and inspection of all powered industrial trucks shall be performed in conformance with the manufacturer's recommendations. - 3) Follow a scheduled planned maintenance, lubrication and inspection system. - 4) Only trained and authorized personnel are permitted to maintain, repair, adjust and inspect industrial trucks and must do so in accordance with the manufacturer's specifications. - 5) Always wear safety glasses.
-Wear a safety(hard) hat in industrial plants and in special work areas where protection is necessary and required. - 6) Properly ventilate work area and keep shop clean and floors dry. - 7) Avoid fire hazards and have fire protection equipment present in the work area.
-Do not use an open flame to check for fluid or electrolyte levels. - 8) Before starting work on truck: - (1) Raise drive wheels free of floor and use oak blocks or other positive truck positioning devices. - (2) Remove all jewelry (watches, rings, bracelets, etc.). - (3) Put blocks under the load-engaging means, inner masts or chassis before working on them. - (4) Disconnect the battery connector before working on the electrical system. - Refer to the 1-15 "Jacking and Blocking" section for proper procedures. - 9) Operation of the truck to check performance must be conducted in an authorized, safe, clear area. - 10) Before starting to operate the truck: - (1) Be seated in a safe operating position. - (2) Make sure parking brake is applied. - (3) Put the directional control lever in NEUTRAL. - (4) Check functioning of lift and tilt systems, direction and speed controls, steering, brakes, warning devices and load handling attachments.
+Wear a safety (hard) hat in industrial plants and in special work areas where protection is necessary and required. - 6) Properly ventilate work area and keep shop clean and floors dry. - 7) Avoid fire hazards and have fire protection equipment present in the work area.
+Do not use an open flame to check for fluid or electrolyte levels. - 8) Before starting work on truck: - (1) Raise drive wheels free of floor and use oak blocks or other positive truck positioning devices. - (2) Remove all jewelry (watches, rings, bracelets, etc.). - (3) Put blocks under the load-engaging means, inner masts or chassis before working on them. - (4) Disconnect the battery connector before working on the electrical system. - Refer to the 1-14 "Jacking and Blocking" section for proper procedures. - Operation of the truck to check performance must be conducted in an authorized, safe, clear area. - 10) Before starting to operate the truck: - (1) Put the joystick in NEUTRAL. - (2) Turn the start switch to the ON position. - (3) Check functioning of lift and tilt systems, direction and speed controls, steering, brakes, warning devices and load handling attachments.